 An application must be submitted for every child to the LA.
 Children are able to attend full-time in September of the year they are due to start school.
 Some schools offer a phased integration.
-Parents can request part-time attendance until compulsory school age is reached.
-This needs to be agreed with the headteacher of the school where a place is offered.
-Parents can also request deferred entry within the first academic year or until compulsory school age.
+Where parents wish, children may attend part time until compulsory school age is reached.
+Parents can defer entry until later in the school year but not beyond the point at which they reach compulsory school age within the first academic year or until compulsory school age.
 A record of the deferment should be kept by the school and parent.
 The place is held and is not available to be offered to another child unless it is not taken up by the agreed date when it will be considered vacant.
 If this request for deferred entry goes beyond the start of the academic year, the parent will need to reapply for a school place in the next academic year for entry to year 1.